-We currently enjoy the company of 3 robotic platforms and 1 robotic arm:
+We currently enjoy the company of 3 robotic platforms, 1 robotic arm, 1 total station and 13 Turtlebots:

 This portable autonomous surface vessel from Clearpath Robotics has a laser rangefinder (Sick LMS111), RTK-GPS, IMU.
 Depending on the projects, it can be equipped with wide-angle front-looking camera (Pointgrey) or pan-tilt-zoom camera (Axis).
 Low-level computation is done in an Intel Atom, high-level computation in an NVIDIA Jetson Xavier.